 National policies and regulation to complement the roll-out of fast-charging infrastructure would reduce the risk of competing standards and redundant investments, and maximise inter‑operability.

 The initiative includes:

-- developing a network of fast-charging stations on the national highway network to provide national connectivity
+developing a network of fast-charging stations on, or in proximity to, the national highway network to provide national connectivity

 Complementary investment in network infrastructure may be required to ensure that the electricity generation and distribution network can provide reliable electricity supply for additional electric vehicle chargers.